DSU-Digital-Sound-Design/f-23-history-of-recorded-music/content/schedule.md

 * The Future Of File-Sharing
 *  Borschke, Margie.
 This Is Not a Remix.
 United Kingdom: Bloomsbury Publishing, 2017.
 [Dsu library]

-**Project 3 - Mashup**

-Create a musical composition based entirely on other recordings.
-These can be well-known recordings or hidden gems.
-Also, complete a written response covering copyright, originality, and creativity issues related to using preexisting recordings.

 **Reading**